Sections In This Article

 Other Areas Of Art And Design

-I’ll cover jewelry and watchmaking in separate sections, below, but first, here are a few other areas of art and design which use algorithmic design:
+I’ll cover jewellery and watchmaking in separate sections, below, but first, here are a few other areas of art and design which use algorithmic design:

 Product Design: Parametric design tools employ algorithms to create designs based on specified parameters, allowing rapid prototyping and iterative design processes.